tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

 	Gravitate all the aabbs with each other that belong to this node.
 	Recurse left and right gravitating all aabbs encountered with all the aabbs in this node.
 		Here once we reach nodes that are sufficiently far away, we instead gravitate the node's extra data with this node's extra data, and at this point we can stop recursing.
-	At this point it might appear we are done handling this node the problem has been reduced to two smaller ones, but we are not done yet.
+	At this point it might appear we are done handling this node and the problem has been reduced to two smaller ones, but we are not done yet.
 We additionally have to gravitate all the aabbs on the left of this node with all the aabbs on the right of this node.
     For all nodes encountered while recursing the left side, Recurse the right side, and handle all aabbs with all the aabbs on the left node.
     	If a node is suffeciently far away, treat it as a node mass instead and we can stop recursing.